-The main idea with eating Paleo is that you’re eating whole, completely unprocessed foods.
-If the item has is manufactured, changed, or in any way manipulated by a human being, it is not a “Paleo-approved” choice.
+The main idea with eating Paleo is that you’re eating real, whole unprocessed foods.
+If the item has is manufactured, changed, or in any way put together by a human being, it is not a Paleo-approved choice.

-If you’re used to grains, beans, and in general lots of packaged foods, the Paleo diet might be a bit of an adjustment for you.
-Here is a good meal template to follow to make sure you’re hitting the necessary food groups at each sitting:
+If you’re used to grains, beans, and in general lots of packaged foods, the Paleo diet might take some adjusting to.
+Here’s a good template to follow to make sure you’re hitting the food groups you need.

-- Tons of veggies, at least half of your plate
+- Tons of veggies…probably half of your plate

 - Serving of starch